 The Pod is a lightweight, self-adhesive device that the user fills with U-100 rapid-acting insulin and wears directly on their body.
 The Pod delivers insulin into the user's body through a small flexible tube, called a cannula, based on the commands from the compatible controller.
 In the Omnipod HorizonTM System, the Pod will house the MPC algorithm and communicate directly with the iCGM and the Horizon App.
 The algorithm commands the Pod's insulin delivery in the form of micro-boluses based on predicted glucose values.
+As with the cleared Omnipod® DASH System, the Pod of the Omnipod HorizonTM System will come pre-packaged in a sterile container with a fill needle and a fill syringe.
 Figure 2 below is a representation of the Pod.

-Figure 2: The Pod of the Omnipod Horizon ACE pump
+Figure 2: The Pod of the Omnipod HorizonTM ACE pump